JankariTech/blog/src/assets/robotBdd.md

 ---
 ## Robot Framework

-Robot framework is a generic open source test automation framework for acceptance testing.
+The Robot framework is a generic open-source test automation framework for acceptance testing.
 It is a keyword-driven testing framework that uses tabular test data syntax.
 It has easy syntax, using human-readable keywords.
-This framework is independent of operating system and application.
+This framework is independent of the operating system and application.
 The core framework is implemented using Python and also runs on Jython(JVM) and IronPython(.NET).
 This framework provides support for external libraries, tools which are open source and can be used for test automation.

 The test data is in simple tabular format.
 When started, the robot framework processes the data, executes the test cases, and generates logs and reports.

- ### Installation and setup of robot framework
+ ### Installation and setup of the robot framework
 1. Preconditions:
    * Python installation
    * Pip
    * make virtual environment

-2. Installing robot framework with pip
+2. Installing the robot framework with pip
     * `python -m pip install robotframework`
     * `python3 -m pip install  robotframework`